Jay Bruce: Early life

-Bruce was born in Beaumont, Texas, on April 3, 1987, the youngest of three children of Joe, a plumber, and Martha Bruce, a special education schoolteacher.
+Bruce was born in Beaumont, Texas on April 3, 1987, the youngest of three children of Joe, a plumber, and Martha Bruce, a special education schoolteacher.
 His older sisters are Amy and Kellan, who is mentally disabled.
 As a child, Bruce played both baseball and football, but he stopped playing the latter when, due to the risk of injury, Martha refused to sign the necessary consent forms.
 His mom said: "[Football] was just so rough and kids got hurt.
 When it came time for him to move up to the next level, I wouldn't sign the consent form.
 I told him, 'all the work you put into baseball could be wiped out on one play.'"

-Bruce attended West Brook High School in Beaumont, Texas, where he was a third-team All-American.
+Bruce attended West Brook High School in Beaumont, where he was a third-team All-American.
 In his senior year he batted .538 with 12 home runs, 31 RBIs, and 13 stolen bases.
-Bruce had accepted a scholarship to play baseball at Tulane University, but opted instead to turn professional out of high school.
-He was drafted 12th in the First Round of the 2005 Major League Baseball draft, immediately behind fellow center fielder Andrew McCutchen, and signed for $1.8 million, the 5th-largest signing bonus the Reds had ever given.
+Bruce had accepted a scholarship to play college baseball at Tulane University but opted instead to turn professional out of high school.
+He was drafted 12th overall in the first round of the 2005 Major League Baseball draft, immediately behind fellow center fielder Andrew McCutchen, and signed for $1.8 million, the fifth-largest signing bonus the Reds had ever given at that time.